riturajratan/timetable-extractor/MANUAL_FIX_GUIDE.md

 # 5. Add new API key (will prompt for value)
 vercel env add OPENAI_API_KEY production
-# When prompted, paste: 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
+# When prompted, paste your new API key from OpenAI

 # 6. Redeploy
 vercel --prod